powercodeacademy/phrg-testing-with-factories/README.md

 end
 ```

-If we wanted our `User` factory to have a different `territory` name than what is specified in our territory factory, we could pass the attribute a block.
+If we wanted our `User` factory to have a different `territory` name then what is specified in our territory factory, we could pass the attribute a block.
 The example below is a blueprint for a `user` from Atlanta.

 ```ruby
 FactoryBot.define do